 Barcelona is on my list of European cities to visit, and fairly high up too!
 I’m always drawn to cities with a beach, and Barcelona is definitely not short of a beach, with 4.2km of sandy beaches, divided into four main areas.
-But even without the beaches there are so many amazing things to see and do in the city, museums, art galleries and amazing architecture too.
+But even without the beaches there are so many amazing things to see and do in the city, museums, art galleries and amazing architecture too, useful when the weather in Barcelona isn’t at its best!
 But I always try and find a few more unusual things to do when I visit a city for the first time, so here are three more unique things to do in Barcelona:

 Bunkers Del Carmel